innolitics/rdm/rdm/base/software_plan.md

 This subsection provides a brief introduction to risk management in the context of software development.

 **Safety** is freedom from unacceptable risk.
-Note that it does not mean that there is no risk, as that is impossible, but only that there is no unacceptable risk.
-The perception of risk can depend greatly on cultural background, socio-economic and educational background, the actual and perceived state of health of the patient, as well as whether the hazard was avoidable.
+Note that it does not mean that there is no risk, as that is impossible.
+The perception of risk can depend greatly on cultural, socio-economic and educational background, the actual and perceived state of health of the patient, as well as whether the hazard was avoidable.

-Our obligation as medical device software developers is to develop safe devices, while also balancing the economic realities of our clients---a device that is never made can not help any patients, so there is also may be a risk associated with not bringing a device to market, especially when it is solving a clinical problem that is not currently solved.
+Our obligation as medical device software developers is to develop safe devices, while balancing economic constraints---a device that is never made can not help patients, so there may be risk associated with not bringing a device to market if the device meets a clinical problem.

 **Risk** is the combination of the probability of harm and the severity of that harm.